benwen321/Python_Final/README.md

 https://www.kaggle.com/datasets/alikashif1994/us-listed-companies-finanical-data
 Here is some of the relevant terminology:
 Earnings before interest and taxes (EBIT): an overview how much profit a company makes before paying off interest and taxes.
-Market Cap: The total value of a publicly traded company
+Market Cap: The total value of a publicly traded company.
-Dividends: a distribution of a company's earnings to it's shareholders
+Dividends: a distribution of a company's earnings to it's shareholders.

 In this project, I explore two questions:
 1. Which industry's EBIT grew the most and shrank the least from 2019 to 2020?